 Your essay will be graded by a human grader and an “E-rater” computerized grading program.
 If they disagree, it will be sent to a third human grader.
 If you do not write your essay in the proper format for the computerized grader, it could lead to a lower score.
 Throughout this guide, we have tips on how to cater your writing towards the computerized grader.

 The good news is that the AWA can be beaten.
 The structures for the AWA answers are simple and can be learned.
 In addition, while some GMAT preparation may appear “useless” and without any merit beyond test day, the skills, reasoning tools, and techniques you learn for the AWA may be applied to any essay or persuasive writing.
 These skills will help you throughout business school and beyond.

 - Chapter 1: Introduction (current page)

-- Bonus Section: 10 most common errors You may take practice essays and send them in for grading at: www.800score.com/takeessay/
+You can take practice essays and send them in for grading at: www.800score.com/takeessay/